fieldtrip/website/tutorial/epilepsy.md

 {% include markup/success %}
 Female, age 14.
 Epilepsy.
-Referral for MEG because EEG did not allow laterlisation or localisation of discharges, though clinically they appeared to come from the left hemisphere.
+Referral for MEG because EEG did not allow laterlisation or localization of discharges, though clinically they appeared to come from the left hemisphere.
 Functional neuroimaging in the form of a PET scan showed a right area of hypometabolism.